 So you carry a gun – good on you.
-Hopefully you have the SA to match.
-Hopefully you carry a spare magazine (or a speedloader, etc.).
-Hopefully you carry a flashlight.
+Hopefully, you have the SA (Situational Awareness) to match.
+Hopefully, you carry a spare magazine (or a speedloader, etc.).
+Hopefully, you also carry a flashlight.

 Light – understand it, have it ready